 - Put the sample and requisition form in the plastic bag that came with the sample bottle.

-- Put the sample in a cooler filled with ice packs and bring it to a drop-off location near you right away, or if sending by express, use overnight next day morning option.
+- Put the sample in a cooler filled with ice packs and bring it to a drop-off location near you right away, or if sent by express, use overnight next day morning option.

 Note: Samples must be collected from the cold water supply line. do not: